 Please note, this is a sample itinerary which is subject to change.
 We do our utmost to guarantee the best experience, unfortunately we have no control over the weather or wildlife behaviour.
 Ports of embarkation and disembarkation and sites may change depending on the vessel and departure dates, weather- and ice conditions.

-You may visit the following exciting places if conditions and time allows:
+You may visit the following places:

 ReykjavikWelcome to Reykjavik or the “bay of steam”.
 Coiled within a large bay sheltered from the wind, the world’s most northern capital is blessed with an almost surreal beauty.
 Founded by a Viking chief in 874, this fascinating yet vibrant city is minutes away from fields of lava and the silvery reflections of the famous Blue Lagoon, a vast natural swimming pool.

 HvalfjördurHvalfjördur, a beautiful fjord just north of Reykjavik with wide areas of flat verdant land along majestic mountains, and beaches cut with creeks.
 The fjord is approximately 30 kilometres (19 miles) long and five kilometres (three miles) wide.
 The area is rich in bird life and is home to seals, perfect for Zodiac cruising, kayaking and hikes.

 Historically, Hvalfjörður was home to one of the main whaling stations in Iceland, with ships heading out into Faxaflói Bay.
 It was one of the most important naval stations in the North Atlantic during World War II, when Iceland was occupied by the Allies after the Nazis conquered Denmark.
 The old whaling station and a war museum can be found in the fjord.